 Ask for a discount

-Insurers are just dying to get students on their books, so use this to your advantage.
+Insurers are eager to get students on their books, so use this to your advantage.
 There are some discounts you could be entitled to, so make sure to mention them during the haggling process:

 - Multi-policy discount – If you come from a household with lots of cars, some insurers will give you a discounted rate if you insure all of them with the same company.
 Some insurers even allow you to cover all cars on one policy at a cheaper rate, so this is definitely worth enquiring about.

 - No-claims discount – If you've never made a claim before, they might be willing to lower your premium.